mvolkmann/MyUnixEnv/notes/GoNotes.md

 - announced by Google in 2009
 - originally designed to be a systems programming language
+  - aims to be a better C
   - but most developers use C, C++, or Rust for that
+- simplicity and performance are major goals so many features found in other programming languages are not present in Go
+  - ex. generic types
+- does not compete with scripting languages like JavaScript, Perl, Python, and Ruby
 - currently the most common uses are for the server side of web application and dev ops tooling